Dynatrace/OneAgent-SDK-for-dotnet/README.md

 To summarize this, in case of

 * synchronous methods you can either use the `Start`, `End` and `Error` methods, or the convenience method `Trace`,
-* asynchronous methods you can either use the `TraceAsync` method.
+* asynchronous methods you can use the `TraceAsync` method.

 Some tracers offer methods to provide information in addition to the parameters required for creating the tracer using the `IOneAgentSdk` object.
 These additional pieces of information might be relevant for service detection and naming.